algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 # I. Overview

 Our client, Florant MANNI has solicited us to develop a web interface for an FPGA Simulator[^1].
-This web interface will be used to teach people how the signals propagate inside an FPGA[^2].
+This web interface[^3] will be used to teach people how the signals propagate inside an FPGA[^2].
 For simplicity, we will represente the board with differents views (define in the document) to understand the FPGA system through animations.
 Those animations mainly symbolize signals transfers.

-## A. Purpose of the document
+## A. Product Description

-The purpose of this document is to outline the requirements and design considerations for developing a web interface for an FPGA Simulator[^1].
-This interface aims to provide an educational tool that visually demonstrates how signals spread within an FPGA system, enhancing users' understanding of FPGA behavior.

-The document will detail the functionalities needed to merge a 2D floorplan representation of an FPGA with the dynamic propagation of signals over time.
-This includes integrating the layout resulting from synthesis[^3] and place-and-route (P&R)[^4] processes with timing simulation data.
-The goal is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^5] and timing netlist[^6], both written in Verilog[^7].
+The aim of this web application is to help Florant MANNI and/or his team teach new FPGA users how the system works.
+The application has to combine a more or less realistic 2D representation of an FPGA with dynamic signal propagation over time.
+This includes integrating the layout resulting from the synthesis[^4] and placement and routing (P&R)[^5] processes with timing simulation data.
+The aim is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^6] and a timing netlist[^7], both written in Verilog[^8].

-By defining the scope, features, and user interactions, this specification will serve as a comprehensive guide for the development team to ensure the final product meets the educational objectives and technical requirements.

-## B. Project Scope
+## B. Product Functional Capabilities

-The project scope for developing the web interface[^8] for the FPGA Simulator includes the following key components and functionalities:
+The product, responding to customer demands, should be able to have:

 1. 2D floorplan Visualization:

-   * Develop a graphical representation of the **FPGA layout**, displaying the arrangement of basic elements (BELs)[^9] and their interconnections.
+   * A graphical model of the **FPGA layout**, displaying the arrangement of basic elements (BELs)[^9] and their connections dictated by a Verilog file.
-   * Ensure the layout accurately **reflects** the post-synthesis and place-and-route (P&R) design.
+   * Ensure the layout accurately reflects the post-synthesis and place-and-route (P&R) design.

 <br>

 2. Signal Propagation Simulation:

    * Integrate a timing simulator to **visualize** the propagation of clock signals within the FPGA through an animation.
-   * Use a testbench and timing netlist, both written in Verilog, to drive the simulation and **demonstrate signal** behavior over time.
+   * These animation should be dictated by a SDF (standard delay file).
+Whose one used to discribe the itinerary to complete the program in Verilog.

 <br>